|Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 This little motor being worked on here is a rather sleek unit that has the lower unit angling slightly rearward like Mercury introduced in the late 1950s as a 3.9hp.
 It appears to be pretty well designed motor but has a few hidden secrets for disassembly if you do not have a manual.

 This motor was brought to me by one of my cousins that had been setting for about 12 to 15 years and he recently decided to give it to a grand-daughters husband, but after much cranking and probably some cussing he and his son could not get it to even sputter.
 There was a lot of fuel laying inside in the lower cowling, which after tearing it apart appeared to be from a bad carburetor strainer bowl gasket.
 Boy, this was different for a shade tree mechanic who had not worked on a Mercury since about 1967.
 Now for this motor I have violated one of my own rules by not having a service manual.
 Take it from me, it can be done as posted here, but not if you value your time.
-So all the information in this article was garnered by seat of the pants general mechanical knowledge plus a goodly bit of experimentation.
+So all the information in this article was garnered by seat of the pants general mechanical knowledge plus a goodly bit of experimentation and luck.
 The choke removal took about a week of thinking and then one night about 2AM the answer came to me.
+I almost got out of bed to go out and confirm this.

 One word of advise, is that if you find yourself in a situation like this, make good use of a digital camera.
 Because by the time you diagnose the problem, tear it apart, even partly apart or wait for the parts to come in, you may well have forgotten where the wires go, how the choke functioned, and a few other important things.

 Tricky Choke Connector : The choke lever is located slightly off center in front on the lower cowling.
 When in the run position this lever is in the vertical position.
 This system is that the outer choke lever/shaft has a winged key that goes thru the inner lever, then routes into mating inner notches as shown in the RH photo below with the choke unit off the motor.
 Not shown is a coil spring that goes between the lever and the cowling to hold things in place.
 To separate this choke linkage, you need to use a medium screwdriver held between the carburetor front and the inner plastic choke lever.
-Now push the outer choke lever in (under spring tension) as far as it will go, about 3/16" then rotate it to the left 90 degrees.
+Now push the outer choke lever INWARD (under spring tension) as far as it will go, about 3/16" then rotate it to the left 90 degrees.
 Now pull the lever forward which disengages it from the inner lever.
-Save the 1/2" long coil spring under the lever.
+Be sure to save the 1/2" long coil spring under the lever and remember where it goes.

 This is the single pivot bolt in the front of the carburetor that goes thru the choke plate, remove this bolt.
 Now the tricky part will be for you to observe the location of the flat Y shaped and wire choke tension spring.
 This is a snap over type where it's position locations are critical for final, functioning.
 If you have a digital camera that can take good close-up photos this would be a time for that.
 You can then remove the actual choke plate from the carburetor, lift this plate up and out, now allowing room to remove the carburetor.

-One suggestion again is to closely observe the relationship of all of these choke parts, if not, on reassembly, you may be scratching your head.
+One suggestion again is to closely observe the relationship of all of these choke parts, if not, on reassembly, you may be scratching your head and other parts of your body.
 There is a screw into the upper center of the carburetor that the choke plate pivots on.
 You will have to preassemble the flat arced tension spring, wire tension spring onto the arm peg thru the choke plate and the screw BEFORE you replace the choke knob and lever, unless you have very skinny fingers to get the screw into place, then tighten it in.

-In the photo below on the right, you will notice the fuel pump connected directly to the carburetor's strainer canister.
+In the photo below on the left, you will notice the fuel pump connected directly to the carburetor's strainer canister.

 Carburetor Cleaning : With the carburetor off, it is simple to disassemble it for soaking.
 The first thing you will notice if you are more familiar with the OMC along with other brands of motors is that the float bowl is on the RH side of the carburetor instead of underneath.
 The fuel enters on the side of a cylindrical pot metal/aluminum casting that has a smaller cylindrical fuel strainer with VERY fine stainless steel screen.
 The float is a round black hard plastic material that slides vertically on a center pin.
 The float itself raises, putting pressure on a pivoting arm that pushes against another arm that pushes the float needle shut-off valve.